Springboard+

 What is Springboard+?

-Springboard+ provides free higher education courses for people who are unemployed (or were self-employed) and those looking to return to the workforce.
 You can also apply for a Springboard+ course if you are working, but you must pay a 10% contribution towards the course fee.
+(Level 6 courses are free).

 Find out more about the courses you can do with Springboard+.

-From 25 May 2022, Springboard+ courses are open for applications - see ‘How to apply’ below.
+Springboard+ courses 2023-2024 open for applications from 7 June 2023 see ‘How to apply’ below.

 Am I eligible for Springboard+?

-To qualify for a free Springboard+ course you must be unemployed, be actively seeking work and available to take up work.
+To qualify for a free Springboard+ course you must

-At the time of starting a Springboard+ course, you must either be getting a qualifying social welfare payment or be in one of the other eligible categories listed below.
+When starting a Springboard+ course, you must either be getting a qualifying social welfare payment or be in one of the other eligible categories listed below.

 • Jobseeker’s Benefit